 Height: The physically highest point of a piece marks the height of that piece within the structure.
 A piece may be higher than, lower than, or at the same height as any other piece in the structure.
 There will always be at least one highest piece and at least one lowest piece in a structure.
-It's possible for the same pieces to be both the highest and the lowest in a structure.
+It's possible for the same piece to be both highest and lowest.